 Course objectives are to teach methods of stochastic modeling beyond those taught in OA 3301 and to give students an opportunity to apply these tools to real world problems.
 Suitably selected projects that entail data collection and analysis are undertaken, with emphasis on problem formulation, choice of appropriate assumptions and attainment of practical results.
-The theory part of the course usually focuses on renewal processes illustrated by several military and industrial applications.
-PREREQUISITES: OA 3301, OA 3104.
+The theory part of the course usually focuses on renewal processes and Kalman Filtering as illustrated by several military and industrial applications.
+PREREQUISITE: OA 3301.